6502Nerd/DOLO-128/readme.txt

     a single 64KB rom in the rom folder.
 In addition the rom file is compressed and copied to the emu/roms folder.

-Running under mame quick guide (using powershell as the CLI)
+Running under mame *very* quick guide (using powershell as the CLI)
+	You need to be in the EMU folder of the homebrew directory Type ./hb128bbc hb128bbc
+    This will start the emulator - press tab to skip the machine info screen If the warning screen shows, press tab
+    Tab key is used on startup to get to the config menu:
+        Navigate to File Manager
+        Select harddisk
+        If sdcard64m.img is not shown then navigate to it and select Select Reset system
+    By now the machine should be fired up with filesystem reported as mounted.

+    Keyboard mapping note on my PC keyboard: underscore is to the left of 1 pund is shift and that key noted above hash symbol is shift 3
+        and symbol is shift 6
+        single quote is shift 7
+        open bracket is shift 8
+        close bracket is shift 9
+        equals is shift - (the minus key) plus is shift ;
+        colon is '
+        multiply is shift '
+        at symbol is #

+    Now, let's try a game.
+Type:
+        chdir "games/tetris" (goes to the indicated folder) load "tetris3.prg"   (loads the program - takes about 20 seconds) _start()             (starts the game)
+        When the game starts, use the left and right arrows to turn music off or on.
+The arrows keys act like the joystick and the fire button is ctrl.
+        It's tetris, so need I say more!

+Running under mame guide (using powershell as the CLI)
-	Your need to be in the EMU folder of the homebrew directory Invoke mame in one of the  following ways;
+	You need to be in the EMU folder of the homebrew directory Invoke mame in one of the  following ways;
      1. ./hb128bbc hb128bbc *OR*
      2. ./hb128bbc hb128bbc -serial terminal *OR*